 Changes for 2021

 We feel that it’s important to be transparent about the changes that we’ll need to make for 2021.
 These changes are needed both to keep campers and staff safe as well as to ensure Camp Fire’s long-term financial stability.
 These policies apply to all summer overnight programs at Camp Sealth.

 - Non-Refundable Deposit: The deposit of $100 per reservation is non-refundable, even if we have to cancel programs.
 Any payments made beyond the $100 deposit will be refundable until June 1, or later in case of medical cancellation.
 Exemptions will be made for financial aid recipients.

 - No Boata: For both financial and health/safety reasons, we will not be offering transportation to camp aboard Da Boata this year.
-There may be limited transportation available from West Seattle or Tacoma for a fee.

 - COVID Safety Policies: We will be implementing COVID safety procedures determined by Washington State guidelines and recommendations from the American Camp Association.
-Known protocols will include health screening and temperature checks, wearing masks, frequent cleaning, limiting interactions between cabin groups, and meals eaten outdoors or at socially distanced tables.
+Known protocols will include health screening and temperature checks, wearing masks, frequent cleaning, limiting interactions between cabin groups, and meals eaten at physically distanced tables.
 Possible requirements for campers and staff may include COVID testing or a 14-day quarantine prior to arrival at camp, or receipt of a vaccine if available.

 - Specialty Programs & Field Trips: Due to the lower camp capacity, many specialty programs will not be offered in 2021, including Kiwanis, Adventure trips, and Shooting Stars.
 We will also not be able to offer any field trips out of camp, including for CITs and day camp.